There is so much I want to tell you about martinis. I could keep you up all night.

 Let’s be honest, a drink that is so simple as a martini is affected by the smallest of changes.
 As such, the classic garnish is as much a part of this iconic drink as the gin and the vermouth.

 The best garnishes are ones which impart their own subtle influence on the drink.
 A cocktail umbrella, for example, provides only visual stimulation.
 Apart from being decidedly passé, it also brings nothing to the sensation of a martini.

 Martinis demand at least some sort of contribution from anything bold enough to share a glass with them.

 Naturally, the iconic visual garnish for a martini is an olive, preferably one that has been stored in brine, which compliments the clean palette of the drink.

-However, equally important, and to very many people preferred, is the rapturous twist of lemon peel.
+However, equally important, and to very many people preferred (including myself), is the rapturous twist of lemon peel.